Category Archives: Local SEO

 Google Reviews

-Generating Google Reviews is critical to HVAC companies’ local SEO success.
-Google makes it easy to share your review form by providing you with a shortlink, which you can then share with customers.
+Generating Google Reviews is crucial to the local SEO success of HVAC companies.
+Google makes it easy to share your review form by providing a shortlink you can share with customers.

-Still, HVAC companies often forget to stay on top of the review generation process.
-Investing in a local SEO tool like DataPins solves the problem for good.
+Still, HVAC companies often overlook the importance of staying on top of the review generation process.
+Investing in a local SEO tool, such as DataPins, solves the problem for good.

 DataPins sends automated review requests to customers after finishing jobs.
 When customers leave Google Reviews, your company gains more credibility and converts more prospects.